chmouel/gnome-next-meeting-applet/README.md

 * Free software: GNU General Public License v3

-## Features
+### Features

 * Make it easy to know how long you have until your next meeting.
-* Detect video conference URL in location or google meet.
+* Detect video conference URLs allow to quickly click on it to join (Google Meet, Zoom, Bluejeans, supported).
-* Shows the documents link to the current meeting.
+* Shows the documents link attached to the current meeting.
 * Fully configurable.

-## Screenshot
+### Screenshot

 ![Screenshot](./.github/screenshot/screenshot.png)